 An obvious one to begin.
 It’s normal to feel excited about starting something new but we can be conflicted and feel fearful at the same time.

-The fear of starting something new is actually a recognized phobia… it’s called neophobia!
+The fear of starting new things is a recognized phobia… it’s called neophobia!

 We might experience thoughts like: